 I find the backlog prioritisation quadrant a very powerful tool that has many possibilities:

 - By plotting all the user stories from your current backlog you can see how it’s divided.
 Do we have a lot of technical debt?
 Do we need to spend time on technical innovation?
 How much time do we really have for building new features?

 - By adding percentages of the current and the desired situation you can have a discussion with the team and/or stakeholders on how to get there.

 - It shows the product owner and stakeholders it’s not only about new features but you should take the other three parts also into account.
 It can be used during the sprint review or the refinement to discuss the priorities for the upcoming period.

-I got the idea for the backlog priorisation quadrant from Growing Agile.
-They provide some valuable material that offer inspiration for Agile/Scrum trainings.
+I got the idea for the backlog prioritisation quadrant from Growing Agile.
+They provide some valuable material that offers inspiration for Agile/Scrum training.
 Feel free to use the quadrant and please share your findings in the comments on this blog post.
 I am very curious to see whether this technique will give you other benefits than the ones mentioned above.

 If you want to learn more about Scrum and Agile software development then this Agile Masterclass: Scrum for Product Owner and Scrum Master is the perfect thing for you: